kubeshop/testkube/docs/docs/test-types/executor-jmeter.md

 >
 >All three use values in Megabyte range.

-In case this is not fixing your issue, look into using Testkube job templates to set job-level [requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
+If this does not fix your issue, look into using Testkube job templates to set job-level [requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 In the very rare case that you are still bumping into memory issues, consider asking your Kubernetes cluster manager about any [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/).